English

 iOS 14

-Starting from iOS 14, when users implement device pairing or control over a local area network (LAN), the local network privacy setting dialog box is triggered.
+Starting from iOS 14, when users perform device pairing or control over a local area network (LAN), the local network privacy setting dialog box is triggered.

 • The app can send data to the LAN only after users tap OK.